googlesky/googlesky.github.io/README.md

 ## GitHub Actions Deployment

 This repository uses GitHub Actions for automated deployment to GitHub Pages.
-The workflow is triggered automatically on every push to the main branch.
+The workflow is triggered automatically on every push to the `gh-pages` branch.

 ### Workflow Features:
-- **Automatic Trigger**: Deploys on push to main/master branch
+- **Manual Control**: Deploys only when merging to `gh-pages` branch
+- **Clean Main Branch**: No automatic commits to main development branch
 - **Ruby 3.1 Setup**: Uses Ruby 3.1 with bundler cache for faster builds
 - **Jekyll Build**: Builds the site with production environment
 - **Pages Deploy**: Uses official GitHub Pages actions for deployment